sherlock-audit/2022-09-knox-judging/README.md

-# Issue H-2: Auction can potentially sell more contracts than it has collateral for.
+# Issue H-3: Auction can potentially sell more contracts than it has collateral for.

 Source: https://github.com/sherlock-audit/2022-09-knox-judging/issues/80

 ## Found by
-yixxas
+hansfriese, yixxas

 ## Summary
 `auction.totalContracts` is determined by the amount of collateral the protocol has received.
 After an auction has ended, users are allowed to withdraw and what they receive depends on whether their orders have filled, or they receive a refund, or a mixture of both.
 However, wrong accounting in `_previewWithdraw()` can lead to the `fill` and `refund` value to be calculated wrongly.